MaikKingma/clean-hexagonal-onion-docs/docs/9-acl-adapter.md

 # The Anti-Corruption-Layer Adapter (ACL)

-We now want to publish a book.
-But in order to do so we need to know which publishers are even available to do so.
-We will assume for the sake of the exercise that we need to retrieve that information from an external system.
+We now want to publish an author's book.
+In order to do so, we need to know which publishers are even available to do so.
+We will assume for the sake of the exercise that we need to retrieve that information from an external system outside our bounded context.

-### The "third party" service
+### The "third-party" service
-Please check out the project https://github.com/MaikKingma/publisher-service.
+Please check out the [publisher-service](https://github.com/MaikKingma/publisher-service).
-It is another Spring service you will be able to retrieve the Publisher data from via the following API call:
+It is another Spring service you will be able to retrieve the Publisher data from.
+The API specs are as follows:

 ```http request
 ### Get authors